juampe/cardano-docker/README.md

 # Build using cache repo pre-compiled cardano binaries. ⌛
 This uses a pre-builded cardano binary created in the full build process "/cardano.tgz".

-From a ubuntu:groovy prepare for docker build multiarch environment.
+From a ubuntu:hirsute prepare for docker build multiarch environment.

 At the moment, due to described qemu emulation problems, the container is built in the same architecture.